NPR cancels 4 podcasts amid major layoffs

 Layoffs affect all parts of NPR

 The network has not made any specific announcements, choosing instead to let those departing decide how to share the news.
-Karen Grigsby Bates, a senior correspondent for the Code Switch team who is based at NPR West in Culver City, Calif., revealed on Twitter that she had been among those let go.
+Karen Grigsby Bates, a senior correspondent for the Code Switch team who is based at NPR West in Culver City, Calif., revealed on Twitter that she had been let go.
 A number of longtime NPR staffers have chosen to leave.
-Senior European Correspondent Sylvia Poggioli, who has been with NPR for 41 years, announced her retirement earlier in the month.
+Senior European Correspondent Sylvia Poggioli, who has been with NPR for 41 years, announced her retirement last week.

 The layoffs also affect people who work behind the scenes to produce the shows and podcasts, design visual elements for the web, conduct audience research, and do the myriad other functions required of a major news network.
 National Public Media, NPR's ad-services arm owned jointly with PBS and GBH in Boston, is not included in this round of layoffs because it went through its own downsizing earlier this year, Lansing said.

+Some have pointed out on Twitter than most of the canceled podcasts were hosted by people of color and women.
+Yet, in a note to staff on Friday, Lansing said NPR structured the layoffs in such a way that its workforce demographics remain unchanged: 42% of remaining employees are people of color and 58% are women.

-Lansing said that executives moved quickly as the scope of the problems became more evident — NPR in November froze most vacant positions and sharply reduced travel — so a full strategic overhaul was not possible.
-But the network is unifying its newsroom and programming division, which makes most of NPR's podcasts.
+NPR in November froze most vacant positions and sharply reduced travel.
+But as the scope of the problem became more evident, Lansing said, NPR had to move quickly so a full strategic overhaul was not possible.
+The network is unifying its newsroom and programming division, which makes most of NPR's podcasts.
 Lansing said the current separation artificially cleaved NPR's journalism and editorial creations.

 Changes coming to the investigative podcast Embedded